 - The fastest way to check if a car has a lien is by reviewing the vehicle’s documentation.
 Check the vehicle’s title to see if a lienholder is named on the title.
-You could also look at the insurance declaration page to see if anyone else was named as an additional insured.

 - If you don’t have access to the title, many states have an online title checker.
 You’ll need to enter the vehicle identification number (VIN) to receive a title report on the car.

 - You can pay for a title report from companies that provide car histories and perform VIN checks.
 The companies provide a title check as well as an accident history for the associated vehicle.

 How do I buy a car with a lien?

 Many people sell vehicles with a lien.
 If you know that the car you’re interested in buying has a lien and you’d like to move forward with the purchase, there are some steps you could take to protect yourself before you buy the car:

 - Negotiate a lower price for the vehicle.
 You may be able to deduct the outstanding loan from the vehicle purchase price and use the deduction to pay the loan off.

 - Ask the seller to get the vehicle loan discharged.
 For your protection, wait for the seller to complete the process before you purchase the vehicle.

 - Convince the seller to pay off the loan amount.
 The seller may be willing to pay the loan off with the proceeds from the sale.
 Be sure to get the agreement in writing.